 “You may have noticed that none of the kids have contacted you since you’ve been away.”
-I could hear hi beaming through the phone.
+I could hear him beaming through the phone.

 “I told them that on pain of death/screen time revocation they are not to contact you.
-Good, right?” he beamed.
+Good, right?” he asked smugly.

 “Yes, very good.
 Impressive, too.”
 I was touched that he’d so well understood my need for some breathing room and relieved to know the real reason the kids hadn’t reached out.
 Phil is great like that.